TarasChybis/ProgAcademy_1.JavaStart_1.Introduction/5. Arrays/src/README.md

 <p>
 <b> lesson_5_08 </b><br>
-Given 12 salaries.
+Given 12 salaries.<br>
-1) Calculate and display the amount of salary for the year.
+1) Calculate and display the amount of salary for the year.<br>
 2) Determine the average monthly salary.
 </p>